-If we could pinpoint the absolute easiest way to repair your credit and break it down into its simplest terms, it all boils down to one key aspect: disputing errors that have appeared on your reports.
-Far from being rare, these errors crop up on reports all too often.
-While different studies have produced wildly variable results, some studies have placed the error rate as high as 80%.
-That means it’s more than likely that your credit report has an error on it, and errors can only be one thing: bad, bad, bad (OK, that was three things, but they’re all the same).
+If we could pinpoint the easiest way to repair your credit, it all boils down to one key aspect.
+Disputing errors on your credit reports.
+These errors crop up all too often.
+According to the FTC, five percent of consumers have credit report have errors on them.
+That means it’s more than likely that your credit report has an error on it, and errors can only mean one thing.
+Bad, bad, bad (OK, that was three things, but they’re all the same).

 So how do you get those errors off of your report?
-You dispute them, with whichever company filed them with the credit bureau in the first place.
+You dispute them with the company that filed them in the first place.
 Of course disputing an error might sound a lot easier than it actually is.
 In most cases, the reporting companies have at least some evidence to back up their claims, though in some way or another, that evidence is wrong.
 To counter it however, you need evidence of your own that proves your side of the story (and there are always two sides aren’t there?).

-In this section, we will provide you with a comprehensive tutorial on how to go about disputing errors on your credit report, whether you’re using a credit repair agency, or going it alone.
-Let’s begin the journey of wiping those dastardly errors from your credit report once for all.
+In this section, we will provide you with a comprehensive tutorial on how to go about disputing errors on your credit report.
+This will help you whether you’re using a credit repair agency or doing it yourself.
+Let’s begin the journey of wiping those errors from your credit report once and for all.

-There are three credit reporting agencies in the United States: Experian, TransUnion, and Equifax, and while it would be great if they all contained the same information, that sadly isn’t the case.
-Not only do they calculate your scores differently, but one of them may even have information that the other ones do not.
+There are three credit reporting agencies in the United States: Experian, TransUnion, and Equifax.
+While it would be great if they all contained the same information, that sadly isn’t the case.
+Not only do they calculate your credit scores differently, but one of them may even have information that the other ones do not.

 U.S Credit Bureau Agencies and Contact Information:

 Now that you have your credit reports, let’s dig into them.
-The reports are broken down into four key sections, which are: personal information, credit history, public records, and inquiries.
+The reports are broken down into four key sections: personal information, credit history, public records, and inquiries.

 The personal information section is rather self-explanatory.
-This is where your name, address, current and former employers and the like are all listed.
+This is where your name, address, current and former employers are all listed.
 This section is relatively unimportant, as the information on it will have no bearing on your credit score.
-However, if there are any errors, you may wish you update that bureau.
+However, if there are any errors, be sure to update them with the corresponding bureau.

-Depending on your credit history, this section may be loaded with quite a deal of information to sift through, or it could be relatively straightforward.
-Study all of the information presented and make sure it’s accurate, as even small discrepancies like your available balance for an account being inaccurate could negatively affect your credit score.
+Depending on your credit history, this section may be loaded with quite a deal of information to sift through.
+Study all of the information and make sure it’s accurate.
+Even the smallest discrepancies could negatively affect your credit score.

-Next up on your report is public records, which will hopefully be free and clear.
+Next up on your report is public records.
+This portion will hopefully be free and clear.
 Anything that shows up in this section usually amounts to a major strike against your credit, such as bankruptcies or liens.

-Lastly are inquiries, which lists your attempts to get new lines of credit, and for you, lists inquiries to receive your credit report made by other parties.
+Lastly are inquiries.
+These are a list of your attempts to get new lines of credit, and for you, lists inquiries to receive your credit report made by other parties.
 The information in this section does not affect your credit score.

-Pay particular attention to ensuring there are no listed accounts that are not actually yours, whether or not they reflect badly on you.
+Pay particular attention to ensuring there are no listed accounts that are not yours.
 Strange accounts could indicate identity theft has taken place, and someone has managed to open one or more accounts in your name.

-If you’ve read your credit reports and found some information that is wrong and likely damaging to your credit score, you should begin the process of disputing that information immediately.
+If you’ve read your credit reports and found some information that is wrong, you should begin the process of disputing that information immediately.
 You’ll find links in the resources section below that will get you started with filing disputes with each of the three agencies.

-Once a dispute is launched, the information being disputed will be marked as such within your credit report, though your score will otherwise be unaffected.
+Once a dispute is launched, the information being disputed will be marked as such within your credit report.
 The agencies at this point have 30 to 45 days to contact the creditors who first filed the information under dispute.
 If the creditors do not respond, the information will be removed.

 Once the investigation is complete, you’ll be contacted via mail.
 You can also view the results of the investigation or its progress online.

-It was reported by the FTC that was many as 70% of people who had previously filed disputes had no resolution and had essentially given up, despite the belief that their report still contained errors.
+It was reported by the FTC that as many as 70% of people who had previously filed disputes had no resolution and had essentially given up, despite the belief that their report still contained errors.
 40% reported never even having heard back from the credit bureau.
-This emphasizes the value that can be found in credit repair agencies, who don’t let credit bureaus or creditors off the hook so easily, and force them to respond and make corrections as necessary.
+This emphasizes the value that can be found in hiring a credit repair agency.
+They will not let credit bureaus or creditors off the hook so easily.
+They work hard to force them to respond and make corrections as necessary.

-If you filed a dispute, and even presented evidence to back up your claims, and yet the disputed item was not removed from your report, your final option is to launch a complaint.
-This can be done through either the Federal Trade Commission or the Consumer Financial Protection Bureau, links to which are below.
+If you filed a dispute, and the item was not removed from your report, your final option is to launch a complaint.
+This can be done either through the Federal Trade Commission or the Consumer Financial Protection Bureau, you can find the links to each below.

-You can launch these complaints in regards to either the creditors or the credit agencies themselves if you feel you are being mistreated, or that your dispute hasn’t been given due diligence.
-Both the FTC and CFPB will look into the matter and the contact the agencies to determine why the dispute wasn’t resolved and whether or not there was any wrong doing.
+You can launch these complaints in regards to either the creditors or the credit agencies themselves if you feel your dispute hasn’t been given due diligence.
+Both the FTC and CFPB will look into the matter and then contact the agencies directly.
+They will determine why the dispute wasn’t resolved and whether or not there was any wrong doing.